 The bidder with the highest offer is the successful buyer and must pay a deposit then and there, which is usually 10% of the sale price.
 All auction sales are final.

 A bridging loan or bridging finance is a loan that provides the funds you need to buy a new home before you’ve sold your current home (generally temporary and short-term).

-Capital Gains Tax (CGT) is a tax applied to the capital gains you make on a property/asset.
-The capital gains amount is the difference between what you paid for a property/asset, and what you sold it for.
+Capital gains tax (CGT) is a tax applied to the capital gains you make on a property or asset.
+The capital gains amount is the difference between what you paid for a property or asset, and what you sold it for.